Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 Additionally, when food aid surpasses a certain threshold, conflict escalation likelihood increases, suggesting that addressing food insecurity alone may not suffice.
 Uneven aid allocation heightens conflict risks in resource-limited regions, necessitating fairer distribution strategies.
 In essence, autocratic governance in resource-rich regions creates an environment where aid access equates to economic and political power.
 Armed groups exploit humanitarian assistance, sparking disputes and internal conflicts.

 To address food insecurity in conflict-prone regions, a comprehensive approach is imperative.
-Initiatives should prioritise good governance, political freedom, and economic stability to break the cycle of conflict and ensure equitable resource distribution.
+Initiatives should prioritise good governance, political freedomand economic stability to break the cycle of conflict and ensure equitable resource distribution.
 As such, comprehensive strategies addressing root causes are crucial to minimising conflicts in the Sub-Saharan Africa region.

 ## References